MicroGridsPy/MicroGridsPy/docs/api/models.md

 The detailed mathematical description of each formulation belongs in the [Methodology](../methodology/overview.md) section rather than in the generated API.

-## `SteadyStateModel`
+## `TypicalYearModel`

-The typical-year (steady-state) formulation.
+The typical-year formulation.

-::: microgridspy.SteadyStateModel
+::: microgridspy.TypicalYearModel

 ## `MultiYearModel`